OpenSLO/OpenSLO/glossary/README.md

 # Glossary

 SLO community created over the time specific terminology, not every user coming to projects like OpenSLO knows exactly what everything means.
-This glossary should help newcomers to understand things we discuss here and maybe share materials to learn more.
+This glossary should help newcomers to understand things we discuss here and make contribution easier.
+In addition, I created section with literature that I used to write these definitions.
 Another thing is that we need a place where we can write down definitions to have easier discussions about subjects that can be understood differently.